Anderson Metal-to-Critical Transition in QCD

-The rationale for our answer below was suggested by spatial dimensions of modes in the vicinity of $\lambda_\fir$~\cite{Alexandru:2021pap}.
-The exact zeromodes were found to be $d_\fir \!=\!
+Item {\em (2)} above points to the presence of singular mobility edge at $\lambda_\fir \!=\!0$.
+Indeed, the length scale $\leff$ we will use to characterize modes is a proxy to exponential localization range: if modes exponentially decay in space, their $\leff$ is related to localization range by a finite transformation with their ratio approaching unity at large $\leff$.
+Our approach to show {\em (2)} will follow the one we used to study spatial dimensions of modes in the vicinity of $\lambda_\fir$~\cite{Alexandru:2021pap}.
+To recapitulate, exact zeromodes were found to be $d_\fir \!=\!
 3$ whereas the deep IR modes have lower dimensions, with $d_\fir \!\to\!
 2$ for $\lambda \!\to\!
 0$.
-This makes the isolated point $\lambda \!=\! \lambda_\fir$ similar to the band of extended modes $\lambda \!\ge\! \lamA$, and deep IR modes ($\lambda \GtrSim \lambda_\fir$) akin to those in the critical region of $\lamA$ ($\lambda \LessSim \lamA$).
-The result of the present work is that these similarities also apply to metric properties which describe long-distance behavior more directly.
+This makes the isolated point $\lambda \!=\! \lambda_\fir$ similar to the band of extended modes $\lambda \!\ge\! \lamA$, and deep IR modes ($\lambda \GtrSim \lambda_\fir$) akin to those near $\lamA$ ($\lambda \LessSim \lamA$).
+Here we find similar structure in metric properties which, among other things, leads to {\em (2)}.
 Hence, the deep-IR Dirac dynamics of QCD in the IR phase is similar to Anderson-like critical dynamics: rather than metal-to-insulator, the relevant analogy for QCD phase transformation occurring at $T_\fir$ is that of a {\em metal-to-critical} transition.

 {\bf 2.
 QCD Perspective.} This work is part of our ongoing~program to infer the properties of QCD vacuum and thermal states from spectral features of the Dirac operator.
 At the lattice-regularized level, the probing Dirac operator can be chosen to best reflect the properties of interest, with universality expected in the continuum limit.
 Given the important role of quark chirality and glue topology in low-energy QCD, we use the overlap operator~\cite{Neuberger:1997fp} for these purposes.
 Refs.~\cite{Alexandru:2012sd,Alexandru:2014paa,Alexandru:2015fxa, Alexandru:2019gdm,Alexandru:2021pap} are most relevant to the topic studied here.